-The seven pillars of CPEC's long-term plan are connectivity, energy, industries and industrial parks, agricultural development and poverty alleviation, tourism, cooperation in the areas concerning people's livelihood, and financial cooperation (Yousafzai, 2017b).
+The seven pillars of CPEC's long-term plan are connectivity, energy, industries and industrial parks, agricultural development and poverty alleviation, tourism, cooperation in the areas concerning people's livelihood, and financial cooperation (Yousafzai, 2017).

 The connectivity pillar includes the construction of an integrated transport system and information network infrastructure.
-It includes the construction and development of Kashgar-Islamabad, Peshawar-Islamabad-Karachi, Sukkur-Gwadar Port, and Dera Ismail Khan and Quetta road infrastructure.
-Capacity expansion and modernization of existing railway lines are also part of the integrated transport plan.
-The project also focuses on the construction of East Bay Expressway and the new international airport.
-In information network infrastructure, China and Pakistan will boost information connectivity and cooperate through construction and operation of local communication networks and broadcasts, and TV networks.
+It includes the construction and development of road and railway infrastructure from Kashgar to Gwadar through three alignments or routes.
+Capacity expansion and modernization of existing railway lines are part of the integrated transport plan.
+The project also focuses on the construction of new international airport at Gwadar.

+In information network infrastructure, China and Pakistan will boost information connectivity and cooperate through construction and operation of local communication and broadcast networks.

-In the energy-related fields, China and Pakistan are working together in the sectors of oil and gas, electricity and power grids.
-There will be cooperation in the development of oil and gas resources and oil and gas pipeline projects.
-Oil refineries and storages at Gwadar and along the CPEC route will also be considered.
-There will also be a focus on river planning and preparatory work of major projects to promote hydropower development and develop wind and solar energy based on local conditions.
+In the energy-related fields, China and Pakistan are working together in the sectors of electricity, power grids and oil and gas.
+A major focus of CPEC is on establishing new power plants (thermal, wind, hydro, solar and hybrid) to address current power shortages in Pakistan.
+There is also cooperation in the development of oil and gas resources and pipeline projects.
+Oil refineries and storages at Gwadar and along the CPEC route are a part of the wider plan.